 - Austin, TX 78714-9342

 According to the IRS, it takes 6 to 10 weeks to obtain an ITIN.
-As of 2018, an ITIN will be canceled if it is not used on any tax return for 5 years in a row.
+An ITIN will expire at the end of the year if it is not used on a federal tax return in the last 3 years.